 Do you feel out of control around food?

-Are you worried that your struggles with food will be damaging to your children?
+Do you worry that your struggles with food will be damaging to your children?

 Would you appreciate a faith-based perspective on food and your body?

 If you answered yes to any of these questions, you’re in the right place.
-Whether you’ve been diagnosed with an eating disorder, think you have an eating disorder, are struggling with disordered eating habits, or are so tired of worrying about food – I would be honoured to work alongside you as you discover what it means to nourish your body and build a more peaceful relationship with food.
+Whether you have a diagnosis, think you have an eating disorder, are struggling with disordered eating habits, or are just so tired of worrying about food – I would be honoured to work alongside you as you discover what it means to nourish your body and build a more peaceful relationship with food.

 Faith-based perspective – what does this mean?